 These are models that continue to grow in value faster and steadier than most other existing classic watches.
 In general, the dressier Rolexes don’t gain value as quickly, but there are exceptions.
 Super-rare dress models such as the elusive stainless-steel Day-Date are valued in the several-hundred-thousand dollar range.

 The Rolex Explorer, for example, was created to be exceptionally robust, with special lubricants in the movement that could withstand extreme changes in temperature.
 Rolex specifically had high-altitude mountain climbers in mind, who might encounter profound temperature changes between day and night.

-One of the Explorer’s immediate forebears, an Oyster Perpetual chronometer (likely a reference 6084) accompanied Sir Edmund Hillary and Sherpa Tenzing Norgay on the first summit of Mount Everest in 1953.
-It survives in working condition today at the Beyer Watch and Clock Museum in Zürich.
+Another of the Explorer’s immediate forebears, an Oyster Perpetual chronometer (most likely a reference 6084) accompanied Sir Edmund Hillary and Sherpa Tenzing Norgay as far as base camp of Mount Everest in 1953, where it was kept in reserve for the descent.